Perry lives many lives. First and foremost, he has been Marilyn’s husband for over 40 years. He is also father to Lisa and Mandy.

 Born and raised in Yorkton, Saskatchewan, Perry studied piano and voice, participated in choirs and musicals, competed in music festivals, and proceeded through the various grade levels of the Royal Conservatory of Music.
 Before and during Law School, he played dinner music at various restaurants, and sung with Greystone Singers at the University of Saskatchewan in Saskatoon .
 He was also music director for “Legal Follies”, a show produced each year by the College of Law to raise money for charity.

 Perry created Gotta Sing!
-Gotta Dance! at the Jewish Community Centre of Greater Vancouver twenty-one years ago.
+Gotta Dance! at the Jewish Community Centre of Greater Vancouver twenty-four years ago.
 At that time, the Faculty included Wendy Bross Stuart, who has been with him throughout this journey and whose stellar work as a musical director has been showcased at Theatre Under the Stars and at various venues throughout the Lower Mainland.

 In addition, Perry has been director of two performances troupes.
 With Simon Isherwood, he directed Sound Sensation.
-Perry currently directs ShowStoppers, a dynamic teen-age performance troupe, that appears in concert, on TV and radio, and at numerous awards dinners, galas, and corporate and charitable events throughout British Columbia.
+Perry currently directs ShowStoppers, a dynamic teen-age performance troupe, that appears in concert, on TV and radio, and at numerous conventions, awards dinners, galas, and corporate and charitable events throughout British Columbia.

 Perry considers himself extremely blessed to have had the opportunity to have a wonderful marriage, family, and law practice, and an incredible relationship with hundreds of young musical theatre performers.